SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

   - Allow end-users to specify additional ones in addition to predefined users
   - Leave this option altogether to the end-user who is requesting a new workspace

-- **Members** – allows multiple options
+- **Members** – allows multiple options:
   - Predefine members that are always added to this type of workspace
-  - Allow end-users to specify additional ones in addition to pre-defined users
+  - Allow end-users to specify additional ones in addition to predefined users
   - Leave this option completely to the end-user who is requesting a new workspace

+ - **Primary Contact** – allows multiple options:
+  - Predefine a user that will be set as the primary contact for the created workspace
+  - Allow end-users to specify the Primary contact for the workspace

+ - **Secondary Contact** – allows multiple options:
+  - Predefine a user that will be set as the Secondary contact for the created workspace
+  - Allow end-users to specify the Secondary contact for the workspace

+- **Sharing Settings** - choose from available options:
+  - Anyone
+  - New and existing guests
+  - Existing guests only
+  - Only people in your organization
+  Note that available options depend on defined tenant-level external sharing policies.
+For example, if sharing files and folders using links that don't require sign-in is not allowed, the Anyone option will not be enabled.

+- **Sensitivity Label** - choose from available sensitivity labels available in your tenant To use sensitivity labels in SysKit Point, make sure to set up your environment as described in the [following article](enable-sensitivity-labels.md).

+- **Department** - choose from available values based on the data available in your Azure AD

+- **Terms & Conditions** - define the terms & conditions text displayed to end-users when they request a new workspace

-- **Naming policy** – predefine suffix or prefix that will be added to a name of a workspace created using this template.
+- **Naming Rule** – predefine suffix or prefix that will be added to a name of a workspace created using this template.
-  - E.g., setting the prefix to **Marketing** results that each workspace created from this template will be named in a form **Marketing – (Request Name)**
+  - for example, setting the prefix to **Marketing** results that each workspace created from this template will be named in a form **Marketing – (Request Name)**

 - **Approval process** – define who is responsible for approving the requests using this template.